auth0/docs/articles/users/migrations/okta.md

 # Migrate Users from Okta to Auth0

-Auth0 supports automatic migration of users from a [custom database connection](/connections/database/custom-db) to Auth0.
+Auth0 supports [automatic migration](/users/migrations/automatic) of users from a [custom database connection](/connections/database/custom-db) to Auth0.
 This feature allows you to configure a custom database connection which will migrate users from an external application, such as Okta, to Auth0.
 It allows for a smooth migration of users over time, without requiring users to reset their password as a result of the migration.

 For a more detailed overview, also refer to [The Migration Process](/connections/database/migrating#the-migration-process).

-The rest of this document will walk you through to process of configuring a custom database connection which imports users from Okta.
+The rest of this document will walk you through the process of configuring a custom database connection which imports users from Okta.
 It assumes that you have an Okta account.

 ## Configuring the Custom Database Connection